About

 Applications

-Yes, if you are admitted and accept the offer of admission, you may opt to defer it to the following year.
-Incoming students may only begin in the fall semester.
+Yes, if you are admitted and accept the offer of admission, you may opt to defer for a maximum of one academic year.

 All VDS applications are completed online through our website.
 There is no fee to complete an application.
 If you are interested in a dual degree program, you will apply to each of the programs individually.

-Click here to access instructions, a materials checklist, and the application itself.
+Access instructions, a materials checklist, and the application here.

 I don't know any of my professors anymore because they all retired/I went to college many years ago.
 Who could serve as an academic reference?